Video Anomaly Detection in 10 Years: A Survey and Outlook

 \item We identify the core challenges of the SOTA VAD paradigms including the vision-language models in terms of feature extraction, large-scale VAD training datasets, loss functions, spatiotemporal regularization, and video anomaly scores prediction. \item We provide a comparative analysis through quantitative and qualitative comparisons of SOTA models on different benchmarking datasets.
 This analysis sheds light on the strengths and weaknesses of existing methodologies, offering valuable insights for researchers and practitioners in the field. \item Following our analysis, we outline our proposed recommendations for addressing the open challenges in VAD.
 These recommendations are informed by our deep understanding of the current landscape of VAD research and aim to guide future research directions toward overcoming existing limitations and advancing the SOTA.

 \end{itemize}

 The structure of this paper is as follows: Section \ref{review method} outlines the methodology used to select the research studies included in this review over the past decade.
 Section \ref{Literature} examines previous surveys conducted in the field of video anomaly detection.
 Section \ref{problem} presents the formulation of the video anomaly detection problem.
-Section \ref{challenges} presents core VAD challenges.
-Section \ref{expermentation and evaluation} outlines experimentation and evaluation protocols used.
+Section \ref{challenges} presents a systematic approach and taxonomy for analyzing the VAD problem, and then the core challenges including the datasets \ref{datasets}, feature extraction \ref{feature extraction}, supervision schemes \ref{DL methods}, loss functions \ref{loss func}, regularization techniques \ref{reg} and the anomaly score \ref{anomaly score}.
+Section \ref{expermentation and evaluation} outlines datasets guidelines and evaluation protocols used.
 Section \ref{comparative analysis} provides a comparative analysis through quantitative and qualitative comparisons of state-of-the-art models.
 Section \ref{Bibliometric} provides visualization of bibliometric networks for thematic analysis.
-Finally, we conclude our work and present additional future directions in Section \ref{conc}.
+Finally, we conclude our work and present additional future directions in Section \ref{conc}